PlunkyPoop/S3-DBO2-Portfolio/README.md

 </details>
 </br>
 <details>
- <summary>What Agile method will I use and why?</summary>
+ <summary>What Agile method will I use and why?</summary></br>
  I first looked at Scrum, the way I see it it would work best in a groupsproject instead of an indivual project.
+So I have decided to work in the Crystal method cause that seemed like the most flexible option because I'm still figuring out what functionalities my project will consists of and because it's a short-term project.
 </br>

 </details>